guillebot/grafana-tegrastats-telegraf/README.md

 # grafana-tegrastats-telegraf

-I'm using the nvidia jetson xavier platform.
+I'm developing a series of AI devices Nvidia Jetson based.

-In order to remote monitor it I use [influxdb](https://www.influxdata.com).
+In order to remote monitor them I use [influxdb](https://www.influxdata.com).
 I send the metrics using Telegraf, and visualize them using Grafana.

-For the most part I use [This beautiful](https://grafana.com/grafana/dashboards/8003) dashboard, but for the more specific parts like temperature monitoring, GPU, encoders, etc. I'm going with the nvidia tool [tegrastat](https://docs.nvidia.com/jetson/archives/l4t-archived/l4t-3231/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/AppendixTegraStats.html)
+For the most part I use [This beautiful](https://grafana.com/grafana/dashboards/8003) dashboard, but for the more specific parts like temperature, GPU, hardware encoders, etc. I'm going with the nvidia tool [tegrastat](https://docs.nvidia.com/jetson/archives/l4t-archived/l4t-3231/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/AppendixTegraStats.html)

 ## So the basic workflow is:

-### Generate the logs:
+### 1. Generate the logs:

 `tegrastats tegrastats --interval 10000 --logfile /var/log/tegrastat`

-### Read the logs with telegraf input.tail plugin:
+### 2. Read the logs with telegraf input.tail plugin:

 Excerpt from `/etc/telegraf/telegraf.conf`
 ```